superbrand/superbrand/README.md

 We welcome any contributions, whether it's a bug report, a new feature, or a pull request.
 Please open an issue or create a pull request if you would like to contribute.

 ### License
-Superbrand is released under the [MIT License](https://opensource.org/licenses/MIT), which means that it is free to use, modify, and distribute.
+Superbrand is released under the [AGPL License](https://opensource.org/licenses/AGPL-3.0), which means that it is free to use, modify, and distribute.